KingChampion36/chemistryedu/docs/policies/privacy-policy.md

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.

-This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in chemistryedu.
+This Privacy Policy applies only to our online activities and is valid for visitors to our website regarding the information that they shared and/or collect in chemistryedu.
 This policy is not applicable to any information collected offline or via channels other than this website.

 ## Consent